STRISORES Baird, 1858

 I have split the Whip-poor-will into Mexican Whip-poor-will, A. arizonae, and Eastern Whip-poor-will, A. vociferus.
 The Puerto Rican Nightjar (sometimes called Puerto Rican Whip-poor-will) has not been genetically tested.
 Han's (2006) analysis found the Mexican Whip-poor-will closer to the Dusky Nightjar than to the Eastern Whip-poor-will.
 However, Sigurdsson (2013) disagreed.
 The two Whip-poor-will's are vocally distinctive and differ somewhat in plumage, supporting their status as separate species (see also Howell and Webb, 1995; Navarro-Sigüenza and Peterson, 2004).

 None of the papers have densely sampled the Old World nightjars.
 I've put the Brown Nightjar, Veles binotatus, in group four on the grounds that is a Old World species sometimes considered part of Caprimulgus.
-However, others have put it elsewhere (e.g., closer to Chordeiles or Lyncornis), which is also reflected in this arrangement.
+However, others have put it elsewhere (e.g., closer to Chordeiles or Lyncornis), which is also consistent with the linear order.
 Han (2006) found considerable structure in the remaining Caprimulgus.
 As a general rule, the Asian species appear to be relatively basal in Caprimulgus.
 This is not reflected in the current arrangement of the species, which is fairly conventional.
 Note that Macrodipteryx needed to be submerged into Caprimulgus.

 Finally, ABA and AOU use the name Gray Nightjar for Caprimulgus indicus.
 Here C. jotaka has been split from C. indicus and keeps the name Gray Nightjar while C. indicus becomes Jungle Nightjar.
 The third subspecies of the former Gray Nightjar is also split as Palau Nightjar, Caprimulgus phalaena (Cleere, 2010).